changeworld/azure-docs.ja-jp/articles/hdinsight-dotnet-avro-serialization.md

         }

         //This class contains all methods demonstrating
-        //the usage of Microsoft .NET Library for Avro public class AvroSample
+        //the usage of Microsoft Avro Library
+        public class AvroSample
         {